thedannyliu/GenAI_Detection/src/models/README.md

 This module contains model architectures for AI-generated image detection.
 It includes baseline CNN classifiers and Vision-Language Model (VLM) wrappers with support for zero-shot inference, fine-tuning, and parameter-efficient adaptation.

-## Key Files
+## Key Files and Structure

-- `baseline_classifiers.py`: Traditional CNN models like ResNet
+- `baseline_classifiers.py`: Traditional CNN models like ResNet.
-- `vlm_models.py`: Wrappers for CLIP, BLIP, and other VLMs
+- `vlm/`: A sub-directory dedicated to Vision-Language Models.
+    - `base_vlm.py`: Defines an abstract base class `BaseVLM` for all VLM implementations, ensuring a consistent interface for loading models and making predictions.
+    - `clip_model.py`: Wrapper for CLIP models.
+    - `blip_model.py`: Wrapper for BLIP models.
+    - `instruct_blip_model.py`: Wrapper for InstructBLIP models.
+    - `llava_model.py`: Wrapper for LLaVA models.
+    - `README.md`: (To be created) Documentation specific to the VLM submodule.
+- `vlm_models.py`: May contain older VLM wrappers or utility classes for VLMs like `PromptTuningWrapper` and `AdapterEnhancedModel`.
+(Note: Core VLM implementations are now in the `vlm/` subdirectory).

 ## Available Models